Decommissioning Waratah Dam

 Solution

-To assess the natural and cultural heritage values, we began by reviewing existing information to identify previously recorded flora, fauna and habitat values, as well as Aboriginal and historical heritage values associated with the Waratah Dam.
+One of the key studies required as part of the dam decommissioning process was the environmental impact assessment (EIA), identifying the potential impacts of decommissioning the dam on the existing natural and cultural heritage values.
+To assess these values, we began by reviewing existing information to identify previously recorded flora, fauna and habitat values, as well as Aboriginal and historical heritage values associated with the dam.

 We then undertook field surveys including a fish survey using fyke nets to identify the species of fish that occur within the impoundment area, electrofishing of the lake margins and shallow areas to survey the fish that use these habitats, and identification of any areas of the impoundment zone that might pose a risk of fish stranding.